 International Nurses Day History

-An officer from the U.S. Branch of Health, Education and Welfare naming Dorothy Sutherland was the person who first appeared with the conception of marking a day for recognizing nurses’ sacrifices and contribution in
+Dorothy Sutherland, an officer from the U.S. Department of Health, Education, and Welfare, was the person who first appeared with the conception of marking a day for recognizing nurses’ sacrifices and contributions in the

 - Announced by President Dwight D. Eisenhower

 - Celebrated first by the International Council of Nurses